joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-07-24_twitter-within-pidgin.md

   3. Updating the package list and installing the plugin: `sudo aptitude update && sudo aptitude install pidgin-microblog`

-Now, to activate the plugin go to Tools -> Plugins in Pidgin:
+Now, in order to activate the plugin, go to Tools → Plugins in Pidgin:

 ![Enabling the plugin](/files/imgs/2009-07_habilitando_plugin.png)